 Yeast infection is treated using antifungal drugs.
 Both prescription and over-the-counter remedies are available that are effective in treating vaginal yeast infections.
 Nonprescription drugs are the best home remedy for yeast infections, and they can cure most yeast infections (see next section).

-What over-the-counter medications are available for a vaginal yeast infection?
+What over-the-counter (OTC) medications are available to treat a vaginal yeast infection?

 When are oral prescription medications used to treat a vaginal yeast infection?